Central Health Equity Policy Council

 Learn moreRecess policy: access to unstructured playtime

-To support healthy childhood development, the Council launched a policy initiative in 2017 advocating for increased recess time in low-income schools.
+To support healthy childhood development, the Policy Council launched an initiative in 2017 advocating for increased recess time in low-income schools.
 In partnership with the Manor and Leander ISDs, the initiative helped establish a policy ensuring at least 30 minutes of supervised, unstructured playtime each day for elementary students.

 Learn more